deljuans66-cloud/GitHub-A/README.md

 # GitHub-Acd

 There is nothing permanent, except change.
+All that you change, changes you.

 To improve is to change.